Customer Service: What It Takes To Be A Good Bartender

 Cristiana Pirinu, bartender at The Donovan Bar, Source: Cristiana

-Cristiana Pirinu, bartender at The Donovan Bar, at the iconic Brown’s hotel in London, says she likes to keep things as simple as she can in order to be able to create the best drinks and offer customers the best quality service.
+Cristiana Pirinu, Bar Supervisor at The Donovan Bar, at the iconic Brown’s hotel in London, says she likes to keep things as simple as she can in order to be able to create the best drinks and offer customers the best quality service.
 Again that comes down to the tools you are working with - which for a bartender means how comfortable you are with the bottles you are working with behind the bar.

 “Simplicity is an important element, but you have to know how to use it,” she explains.
 “I am also looking to see how a product stands out next to the other bottles on the shelf.
 Does it have the elegance and intrigue me enough to want to taste it.”